 The Award for Excellent Longstanding Service and Outstanding Officer Achievement Award received peer-nominations from police colleagues.
 Nominations for the Family Award came from families who had been supported by an FLO.

 The awards were presented at a digital ceremony on Wednesday 17 November 2021.

 Outstanding Officer Achievement Award

-PC Herron was commended by the judges for:
+PC Davis was commended by the judges for:

-PC Tracy Herron describes what winning the Outstanding Officer Achievement Award in 2020 means to her.
+PC Felicity Davis describes what winning the 2021 Outstanding Officer Achievement Award means to her.

 Award for Excellent Longstanding Service

-PC Timpson was commended by the judges for:
+PC Trayner was commended by the judges for:

-PC Kurt Timpson describes what winning the Award for Excellent Longstanding Service in 2020 means to him.
+PC George Trayner describes what winning the 2021 Award for Excellent Longstanding Service means to him.

-PC Nick Johns descibes what winning the Family Award in 2020 means to him.
+PS Darren Westall describes what winning the Family Award in 2021 means to him.